hyrmn/hyr.mn/src/posts/mapping-objects-in-csharp.md

 It's very similar to the first example but now the mapping has a home.

 One downside of this is that now we have to write _a lot_ of mapping code.
 However, there is a very nice Visual Studio add-in that will do this work for you.
-Check out the [MappingGenerator](https://marketplace.visualstudio.com/items?itemName=54748ff9-45fc-43c2-8ec5-cf7912bc3b84.mappinggenerator) add-in by [Cezary Piątek](https://twitter.com/cezary_piatek).
+Check out [MappingGenerator](https://mappinggenerator.net); a Visual Studio add-in by [Cezary Piątek](https://twitter.com/cezary_piatek).

 Depending on how frequently your mappings change and the existing structure of your app, you may find AutoMapper a better fit for you or you may prefer a static mapper.